Virginia House of Delegates votes to make it easier for cities to take down Confederate statues

-That bill, part of a package of legislation overhauling police oversight, had failed last week when a couple of Democrats voted against their majority.
+That bill, part of a package of legislation overhauling police oversight, failed last week when a couple of Democrats voted against their majority.
 Del.
-Ibraheem S. Samirah (D-Fairfax) said he voted against it to try to add language limiting local funding for police, but dropped that effort Tuesday and asked that the bill be reconsidered.
-It passed 49-45 with two abstentions.
+Ibraheem S. Samirah (D-Fairfax) said he voted against it to try to add language limiting local funding for police, but he dropped that effort Tuesday and asked that the bill be reconsidered.
+It passed 49 to 45 with two abstentions.

 The House also voted to give the state attorney general authority to conduct “pattern or practice” investigations of local police departments if they are alleged to be systematically violating the rights of citizens.